The best bait for catfish is chicken liver, nightcrawlers, powerbait, dip bait, cut bait, crawfish, and black salties.

-Catfish are arguably one of the most popular freshwater fish in North America as they come in a variety of different species and can grow to massive sizes.
-You can find catfish in just about any large lake or river system as they are capable of thriving on various creatures that live in these freshwater environments.
+Catfish are arguably one of the most popular freshwater fish in North America as they come in various species and can grow to massive sizes.
+You can find catfish in just about any large lake or river system, as they can thrive on various creatures that live in these freshwater environments.
 It isn’t necessarily hard to target catfish since they are known to bite a wide variety of different types of bait, but an angler must have a decent understanding of these fish if they want to catch them consistently.

 Table of Contents